 - Navigate to Setup > Installed packages > click JBARA CSM > View Components.
 You will see a list of all Apex Classes, VF Pages, Objects and Fields that are part of our Managed Package.

-Following are the type of rules available in Rules Engine:
+The following types of rules are available in Rules Engine:

-BIONIC: Use this rule type to perform multiple fetches and transformations in a single rule like fetch data from multiple sources, merge, aggregate, and then load to an object.
-For more information about Bionic Rules, refer to the Getting Started with bionic Rules article.
+- BIONIC: Enables you to perform multiple fetches and transformations in a single rule, such as fetch data from multiple sources, merge, aggregate, and then load to an object.
+For more information about Bionic Rules, refer to Getting Started with Bionic Rules.